 All statistical symbols that are not Greek letters, subscripts and superscripts or symbols for vectors are italicized.
-For example: $P(A \cap B) = 0.5$ c) To identify a letter, word or phrase cited as a linguistic example d) To identify foreign words that are not found in a standard English dictionary
+For example: $P(A \cap B) = 0.5$

+- c) To identify a letter, word or phrase cited as a linguistic example - For example: Her speech included words such as juniper and kleptocracy. - d) To identify foreign words that are not found in a standard English dictionary